-In 2009, she returned to ESPN as a studio host for SEC Weekly on ESPNU, as a sideline reporter for the SEC Network’s college football games and a play-by-play announcer for SEC Network and NCAA women’s college basketball and softball games.
-For the 2011 season of SEC Network college football coverage, Capuano expanded her role to write a blog for the SEC Digital Network and ESPNPlus website.
+In 2009, she returned to ESPN as a studio host for SEC Weekly on ESPNU, as a sideline reporter for ESPN Regional Television’s syndicated SEC college football games and a play-by-play announcer for NCAA women’s college basketball and softball games.
+In 2011, Capuano expanded her role to write a blog for the SEC Digital Network and ESPNPlus website.

 From 2004-08, Capuano wore a variety of hats for FSN Northwest, a regional cable station serving Washington, Oregon, Idaho, Montana and Alaska.
 Along with anchoring pre and postgame coverage for FSN-NW’s primary broadcast partners, the Seattle Mariners, Seattle SuperSonics and Pac-10 Conference, she added sideline reporter to her resume, covering the Seahawks for FOX as well as Washington, Washington State and Oregon State.

 As a play-by-play announcer for college basketball, Capuano was the first woman to call Pac-10 men’s game on FSN.
 She also covered the WNBA and a variety of NCAA women’s sports, including the national voice of Pac-10 Soccer on FSN in 2006-08.
 At the time, Capuano also was a regular contributor to FSN Detroit’s programming, working from the anchor studio for coverage of the Tigers, Pistons, Red Wings and Big Ten Conference.